Tkocean/Aurora/README.md

     - 4.28 Simplify the script code and update the script running logic.
     - 5.20 Abandon the script command line and change it to an independent program, adding more new functions to the original functions; optimize the execution logic of iptables.
     - 6.08 Use the iptables command to shield the stun port to prevent WebRtc from leaking the real IP; optimize the local dns processing logic.
-    - 6.10 Support Alist；Refactor command execution logic
+    - 6.10 Support Alist；Optimize the code and solve some problems.

 ## Xposed module,can be used for fixed gateway IP
     https://github.com/XhyEax/SoftApHelper